GamesCreed

 The train can move at two speeds: Normal, which is better for fuel management, or Overdrive, which makes it go faster to escape possible threats at the cost of extra coal and more pressure on the crew.
 This is independent of the in-game timer, which can be set to Fast, Normal, or Pause.
 These can be combined to make an ultra-quick train that uses both Overdrive and Fast time together.

 An important thing to note about Last Train Home is that the train typically can only go one way on the track.
 If you miss a stop or town, the soldiers will have to manually walk back to a destination, presenting new dangers and wasting time.
-This makes it important to monitor not only actions aboard the train but also what is around the environment and upcoming trail.
+This makes it important to monitor not only actions aboard the train but also what is around the environment and the upcoming trail.

 Last Train Home, PC, Review, Screenshots, Gameplay, GamesCreed